 Many scooter riders do not abide by the rules of the road or the sidewalk.
 They do not use stop signs and red lights, causing sudden hazards on busy roads.
 On sidewalks, electric scooters often weave around pedestrians and bicycles.
-Although most electric scooter companies recommend the use of helmets and require riders to have a valid driver’s license, there are many anecdotal accounts of serious Only riders under the age of 18 are required to wear helmets and this could lead to serious head trauma if there are severe accidents.
+Although most electric scooter companies recommend using helmets and require riders to have a valid driver’s license, there are many anecdotal accounts of serious injuries.
+Only riders under the age of 18 are required to wear helmets, leading to serious head trauma if there are severe accidents.

 There are some basic steps that both drivers and riders are obligated to abide by to prevent accidents.
-From a driver perspective, they should treat scooter riders like bicyclists and use caution when they are around.
-They are much more likely to inflict serious injury with their two-thousand-pound vehicle than the scooter drives so therefore they have an obligation to refrain from reckless behavior around them.
+From a driver’s perspective, they should treat scooter riders like bicyclists and use caution when they are around.
+They are much more likely to inflict serious injury with their two-thousand-pound vehicle than the scooter drives, so therefore they have an obligation to refrain from reckless behavior around them.

-First, you should seek medical attention for any type of injury no matter how insignificant it may be.
-Even bumps and bruises can be reported and the defendants are liable in a suit.
-Next, you should avoid the insurance companies request to settle.
+First, you should seek medical attention for any injury, no matter how insignificant it may be.
+Even bumps and bruises can be reported, and the defendants are liable in a suit.
+Next, you should avoid the insurance companies’ requests to settle.
 Automobile companies are enormous entities with a very detailed insurance policy.
-The insurance companies do not want you to litigate to seek the full amount in damages because they want to keep the financial remedies as low as possible.
+The insurance companies do not want you to litigate to seek the total amount in damages because they want to keep the financial remedies as low as possible.